radius-project/design-notes/cli/2024-06-04-aws-irsa-support.md

 **installation and setup**

-* use `rad install kubernetes --set global.aws.irsa.enabled=true` to add the neccessary pod spec to mount the service-account token.
+* use `rad install kubernetes --set global.aws.irsa.enabled=true` to add the necessary pod spec to mount the service-account token.

 ```
     Containers: